matejkajinic/matejkajinic.github.io/README.md

 * **[The Manifestos](https://github.com/matejkajinic/the-manifestos)** - list inspired by conversation between David Perell and Marc Andreessen, Marc concluded: 'It's amazing there aren't more manifestos.'

+## Things I like to do in free time
+Lift heavy, swim long, walk far, eat a lot, watch tv shows and movies, read more.

 ## Contact